-A few miles south of Stoupa is Agios Nikolaos, a small pretty fishing village with a taverna lined harbour and plenty of accomodation options that is popular with holidaymakers.
-It has a tranquil, lazy feel about the place.
+A few miles south of Stoupa is Agios Nikolaos, a small pretty fishing village with a taverna lined harbour, plenty of accommodation options and a small Katerina’s Supermarket and a chemist.
+It has a tranquil, lazy feel about it.

 Although there are no ancient sites in the vicinity there are the remains of a large German WW2 Machine Gun emplacement just outside of the village towards Stoupa.
 I attempted to climb up to the entrance but in a rare flash of common sense I changed my mind as I was scrambling up the rock.

 The path to Stoupa

 Just beyond the Gnospi swimming platform there is a bicycle path which hugs the coast to Stoupa offering lovely views.
 Allow an hour each way [if you are walking] and take plenty of water with you.

 If you have use of a car [or possibly a bike] I would recommend a trip along the coast past Agios Dimitrios to the small fishing village of Trachila.
 Again, there are some lovely views, a few quiet bays where you can swim and caves in the cliffs along the way and an egg!
 The road ends at Trachila, so you can see it all again on the way back.